Photograph © George A. Jardine

 A few days ago, I received one of those digital-photo-advice e-mail newsletter things from one of the more respectable sources.
 The question du jour was regarding Lightroom’s new 2012 Process Version controls, and in the answer our friend stated that “The key difference is that the Whites and Blacks sliders affect a narrower range of tonal values than the Highlights and Shadows sliders do.”

-If life were only that simple.
+Reading this kind of nonsense online simply upsets me.
+And there is all too much of it.
 After a bit of testing, I’ve discovered a few things about the way the new controls do work.
 It all started with the exposure testing that I wrote up in a blog posting on the Zone System that can be found here.
 A simplistic description of the Whites and Blacks controls would be that they are just clipping controls.
 But since they now go both directions, you gotta ask yourself, what happens if I push this the other way?